RishirP/TTS-DemoCopy/Polly.md

  ### The easiest way to play that audio in a browser is to have Amazon Polly make the audio available at a presigned URL you can then set as the src attribute of the <audio> element in the webpage.  - from [amazon docs](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/getting-started-browser.html#getting-started-browser-write-sample)
 - Make sure aws CLI is installed to make verification easier but plan to use environment variables

-### Highlighting
-Pseudo Code to develop
-- Polly can return a text file of the speech and the word boundaries in json format, giving the start, end and start time byte as the word boundaries.
-Also gives a time when the word is spoken and when the word ends.
-This would allow you to use a time function to highlight the word.
-Using the bytes to identify the word on the html.
-Thoughts and Concerns
-- We have a time where the word begins in the audio stream but how do we know when it ends?
-Right before the other one begins!!
-This function should be called HighlightRangeTime.
-You may be able to use OnRange (see if you can use time for this method).

-For example, Amazon Polly generates the following word speech mark object from the text "Mary had a little lamb":
-{"time":373,"type":"word","start":5,"end":8,"value":"had"}
-The described word ("had") begins 373 milliseconds after the audio stream begins, and starts at byte 5 and ends at byte 8 of the input text.

-Steps to complete this TTS Highlight Service
-- Send the text to polly and have it read the assessment based off read blocks => closest read block on the page will be sent as a text parameter for polly.
-- Once this happens youll be able to start highlighting.

     let start = pollyVoiceSentence.start